-In accordance with the 2023-2024 Public Outreach Plan, a general public message of "Only Rain in the Drain!" will continue to be distributed.
+In accordance with the 2025-2025 Public Outreach Plan, a general public message of "Only Rain in the Drain!" will continue to be distributed.
 See current accomplishments and planned activities below.

-Measurable activities for Public Outreach and Education will be in accordance with the 2023-2024 Public Outreach Plan.
+Measurable activities for Public Outreach and Education will be in accordance with the 2024-2025 Public Outreach Plan.

 The county along with the RSWG has contracted with the Franklin Conservation District to provide an in school and online training curriculum related to stormwater awareness and prevention called Drain Rangers.
 The goal of the Drain Rangers program is to provide participating elementary and middle schools within the RSWG's jurisdiction with the course material as well as provide progress and assessment reports semiannually to the RSWG for feedback.
 Additionally, and in support of several non-profit organizations throughout the RSWG region, the RSWG provides an "Only Rain in the Drain!" educational course about stormwater awareness and pollution prevention.
 This course is provided on an as requested basis, depending on the organization the RSWG is supporting.
 Students range between the ages of 6-14.
 At the end of each class, students participate in a check on learning activity.
-Students are asked to reciprocate one thing they learned during the class, and then they participate in a question and answer activity to reinforce the knowledge learned.
-They are also provided activity books to help the retention of new information.
+Students are asked to reciprocate one thing they learned during the class, and then they participate in a question-and-answer activity to reinforce the knowledge learned.
+They are also provided with activity books to help with the retention of new information.
 Upon completion of each class, the total number of students is recorded, as well as the location in which they reside within our community.
-In 2023, the Drain Rangers program had another great year and reached over 7600 students and more than 500 teachers across the county.
-The contract for Drain Rangers expired the end of June of 2021 and was re-negotiated through the end of the permit cycle to continue instructing schools on stormwater awareness and pollution prevention.
+In 2024, the Drain Rangers program had another great year and reached over 5000 students and nearly 400 teachers participated across the county.
+The contract for Drain Rangers expired at the end of June of 2024 and was re-negotiated through the end of the new permit cycle to continue instructing schools on stormwater awareness and pollution prevention.

-The 2023-2024 Public Outreach Plan focused on a broad range of audiences, with a majority being directly focused on youth education and awareness.
+The 2024-2025 Public Outreach Plan focused on a broad range of audiences, with a majority being directly focused on youth education and awareness.
 Utilizing the "Only Rain in the Drain!", originally developed by Asotin County under an Ecology Grant of Regional or Statewide Significance (GROSS) grant, the RSWG continues to develop awareness and prevention materials to educate our youth and provide training tools through several channels.
 The message was distributed through community program activities, website outreach services, and online videos.

-Yakima County along with the Regional Stormwater Group participated in several Public Education and Outreach events during the 2023 calendar year.
-Yakima County Public Services Water Resources Division participated in two events on the same weekend in early April.
+Yakima County along with the Regional Stormwater Group participated in several Public Education and Outreach events during the 2024 calendar year.
+Yakima County Public Services Water Resources Division participated in two events in early April.
 The first of these events was Arbor Day at the Yakima Arboretum.
 Two members maned an Education and Outreach booth to emphasize the effects trees and natural vegetation have on treating stormwater as well as answering the public's questions regarding stormwater management.

 The second event that weekend was the Central Washington Home Builders Association's Dozer Days Event held at State Fair Park in Yakima Washington.
 Yakima County Public Services Water Resources staff hosted an informational booth at the event that educated the public on the importance of construction stormwater BMP's and stormwater treatment.
 Selah provided a vacuum truck and street sweeper as a static display and discussed cleaning and maintenance operations with attendees.
+The City of Union Gap provided a crew of 2 as well as their Street Sweeper on Saturday of the event.
+Over 2400 people were in attendance.

 Figure 3.
-2023 Arbor Day & Dozer Days Event's
+2024 Arbor Day & Dozer Days Event's